systems-powercom/appTemplate/README.md

 Add unwind method to main view controller, and call this method from second view controller with button to connect exit.

+## TabBar Application

+By Embedding tabbar, you can create tabbar application.